Ezequiel Tovar Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The Padres have the seventh-ranked team ERA across all league pitching staffs (3.78).
+- The Padres have a 3.82 team ERA that ranks ninth across all MLB pitching staffs.

-- The Padres rank 11th in baseball in home runs allowed (65 total, one per game).
+- Padres pitchers combine to give up 66 home runs (one per game), the 10th-fewest in the league.

-- In his most recent appearance on Sunday against the Chicago Cubs, the right-hander went seven scoreless innings while surrendering two hits.
+- The lefty last pitched on Sunday against the Chicago Cubs, when he went 1 2/3 innings, allowing five earned runs while giving up seven hits.

+- The 23-year-old has put up an ERA of 5.35, with 5.9 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.